petroemil/Rx.Book/Draft.md

 };
 ```

-In front of the arrow operator (`=>`), between parentheses you get the parameters, and after the arrow, between curly braces you have the body of the expression.</br>
+Before the arrow operator (`=>`), between parentheses you get the parameters, and after the arrow, between curly braces you have the body of the method.</br>
 The reason you don't have to provide any type information for the parameters or the return type is because you are passing this expression as a delegate, so the compiler knows already all those information. </br>
 There are some shortcuts as well.</br>
 If there's only one parameter, you can loose the parentheses, but if there's no parameter, you have to include an empty pair of parentheses.</br>